MarisaJL/ShinyCell2Docker/README.md

+# ShinyCell2 Docker Container

+This is the Docker container for ShinyCell2.

+ShinyCell2 is an enhanced R package for creating interactive, lightweight, and shareable web applications to explore single-cell multi-omics and spatial transcriptomics data [(Bei Jun Chen et al., 2025)](https://www.biorxiv.org/content/10.1101/2025.04.22.650045v1).

 # Goal

 The purpose of this repository is to provide a template for dockerizing an existing [shiny application](https://shiny.posit.co/), which handles an input folder containing (non-obligatory)